Home → About

 For more information, please visit our Professional Development page.

 - EDUCATIONAL RESOURCES: EarthDiverse is currently developing educational resources used in the teaching of diversity.
 These will be available on our Resources pages and in the coming months.
+We are currently compiling bibliographies of published sources on ethnic and minority communities in New Zealand.
+At present, only our Indian Diaspora in New Zealand bibliography is complete.
+We are currently seeking funding to complete additional bibliographies.

 For more information, please visit our Resources page.